Stanley Fink, Baron Fink: Early life

 The son of Louis Fink and Janet née Stone, he was born in 1957 at Crumpsall, Lancashire, where his father ran a grocery store.
-Fink was educated at Manchester Grammar School before going up to read Law at Trinity Hall, Cambridge (graduating MA).
+Fink was educated at Manchester Grammar School before going up to read law at Trinity Hall, Cambridge (graduating MA).

 Business career

 Fink started his career at the accountancy firm, Arthur Andersen, qualifying as FCA before briefly working for Mars Inc, then joining Citibank.
-He served as chief executive officer of Man Group, a hedge fund, from 2000 to 2007.
+He was chief executive officer of Man Group, a hedge fund, from 2000 to 2007.
 Described as the "godfather" of the UK hedge fund industry, he is credited with building the Man Group up to its FTSE 100 public company status, the largest listed hedge fund company in the world.

-In September 2008, Fink came out of retirement to serve as chief executive of International Standard Asset Management (ISAM) in partnership with Lord Levy.
+In September 2008, Fink came out of retirement to be chief executive of International Standard Asset Management (ISAM) in partnership with Lord Levy.
 Appointed chairman of ISAM in 2015, he retired from its board in December 2018.

 In 2013, Fink featured on web reality TV show HF Lions' Den, when Lord Fink interviewed three emerging hedge fund managers, and allocated $25 million in investment between the three funds.

-Fink served on the board of Marex until 2023 and was Chairman and the largest shareholder of Zenith Hygiene Group for 10 years, which was sold to Bain Capital in 2018.
+Fink was on the board of Marex until 2023 and was chairman and the largest shareholder of Zenith Hygiene Group for 10 years, which was sold to Bain Capital in 2018.

-Fink is a seed investor in Ecometrica, a leading environmental software business which, headquartered in Edinburgh, operates globally.
+Fink is a seed investor in Ecometrica, an environmental software business headquartered in Edinburgh.
 An early investor in New Forests Company, among the largest sustainable forestry businesses in Africa operating in Uganda, Tanzania and Rwanda, the company has become a market leader in the provision of sustainable wood and FSC-certified transmission poles throughout East Africa.

 In July 2018, Fink was appointed as Global Special Advisor to eToro.
 Later that year, the Fink family office was formed, which invests predominantly in PropTech, FinTech and EdTech ventures, and includes: